anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 The system can:

-- Collect current air-quality data.
+* Collect current air-quality data.
-- Process the collected data.
+* Process the collected data.
-- Calculate the current EPA-style AQI from PM2.5.
+* Calculate the current EPA-style AQI from PM2.5.
-- Prepare the required model features.
+* Prepare the required model features.
-- Load the trained Gradient Boosting model.
+* Load the trained Gradient Boosting model.
-- Predict AQI for the next 72 hours.
+* Predict AQI for the next 72 hours.
-- Provide model performance information.
+* Provide model performance information.
-- Provide SHAP-based explainability.
+* Provide SHAP-based explainability.
-- Display current AQI information.
+* Display current AQI information.
-- Display future AQI predictions.
+* Display future AQI predictions.
-- Display the results through an interactive Streamlit dashboard.
+* Present the results through an interactive Streamlit dashboard.
-- Run as an online deployed application.
+* Run as an online deployed application.

 The project also includes GitHub Actions automation and model-management work through Hopsworks.